 Persistent Unilateral Action

-Many believe that unilateral action is easier to reverse than legislation.
-I argue that a selection effect contributes to this phenomenon: unilateral implementation and subsequent rescission can both stem from weak underlying constituent groups.
-Further underscoring groups' role, unilateral action sometimes survives a purportedly opposed new president.
+Many believe that weaker legal constraints make unilateral easier to reverse than legislation.
+Yet in some cases, unilateralism survives a successor's determined opposition.
+I argue that legislative persistence and unilateral transience may arise not only from differences in legal status but also from a selection effect: unilateralism and subsequent rescission can both stem from weak underlying policy-demanding groups.
+But if unilateralism itself alters the landscape of group power through policy feedback effects, it can survive a purportedly opposed new president.
 An example is the Trump Administration's failure to roll back the Obama Justice Department's lax stance on cannabis.
-Policy feedback effects can account for this.
-When a shift in policy generates financial resources for supporters, the conditions that had perpetuated the previous policy regime may no longer exist.
 Weak constituents' policy demands may thus need to rely on a sympathetic president's unilateral action to begin a feedback loop, subsequently softening opposition.
-This work therefore identifies unilateral action as a key tool for shifting policy in an enduring way, explaining its success or failure in terms of the power of groups.
+This paper therefore identifies unilateral action as a key tool for shifting policy in an enduring way, explaining its success or failure in terms of the power of groups.

 Keywords: Unilateral action, policy feedback effects, public policy, interest group politics, formal model